armory/docs/content/en/docs/armory-admin/armory-agent/agent-options.md

 weight: 3
 ---

 Set these options at the agent level in the `kubesvc.yaml` configuration file.
-If deploying as a non Spinnaker service, you will likely need to specify `clouddriver.grpc` endpoint (e.g. `grpc.spinnaker.example.com:443`).
+If deploying as a non-Spinnaker<sup>TM</sup> service, you need to specify a `clouddriver.grpc` endpoint (e.g. `grpc.spinnaker.example.com:443`).

-## Kubernetes Account
+## Kubernetes account

-At a minimum you will need to add an account, give it a name and set its Spinnaker permissions.
+At a minimum you will need to add an account, give it a name, and set its Spinnaker permissions.

-### Spinnaker Service/Infrastructure Mode
+### Spinnaker Service and Infrastructure modes

-In this mode, you set up multiple accounts per agent, your configuration will look like:
+In these modes, you set up multiple accounts per agent.
+Your configuration should look like:

 ```yaml
 kubernetes: